as3ng/RTLCTF/Forensics/Impostor/README.md

 The zipped files contains the `.bmc` files.
 We can convert `.bmc` to bitmaps using `bmc-parser` tools that can be retrieved from here: https://github.com/ANSSI-FR/bmc-tools

-Use the bmc-parser.py with `-s` argument for the `.bmc` file and `-d` as the destination otuput bitmap folder.
+Use the bmc-parser.py with `-s` argument for the `.bmc` file and `-d` as the destination output bitmap folder.
 As a result, it'll generate approximately 100+ bitmaps and you can see there's some activity where the fraud opens up an image containing the second flag.